 - Project-type, to check if certain types of projects or clients are more likely to lead to employee attrition.
 This can help you avoid personnel-project mismatch in the future.

-- Project-size, to check if there is a correlation between the size of the project and employee satisfaction.
-For instance, if large projects have high attrition rate, it could be an indicator of underlying communication and management issues.
+- Project size, to check if there is a correlation between the size of the project and employee satisfaction.
+For instance, if large projects have a high attrition rate, it could be an indicator of underlying communication and management issues.

 You might have the personnel for your existing projects, but it doesn’t always mean that you can meet future needs.
 New technology trends can often blindside project managers and leave them short-staffed for upcoming projects.